arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 - One Alvik, of course.
 - One USB-C® type cable, working and with data lines, not only power lines.
-- One screw driver, cross head
+- One screwdriver, cross head
 - One computer

+FIXME put pro system here, remove comments regarding usb and add here a warning block for it

 #### Software Requirements

-- OS: all the major os are supported.
+- Operating Systems: All the major Operating Systems are supported.
 - [Arduino Lab for Micropython](https://labs.arduino.cc/en/labs/micropython)

 ## Alvik Overview

 ![Alvik exploded view](assets/main-components.png)

 ***When the PCB is out of the chassis and the battery is in place there is the risk of short-circuiting the 18650 Li-Ion battery.
-If you remove the HW from the chassis make sure you do it in a non conductive surface clean of materials or tools that can short-circuit the battery***
+If you remove the HW from the chassis make sure you do it **in a __non-conductive__ surface clean** of materials or tools that can short-circuit the battery***

 ### Main Components